-- ▶ The Policy and Personnel Committee of the Regional Planning Commission, in consultation with the Executive Director, is responsible for setting policy and establishing procedures for consultant selection, negotiation, and administration of consultant contracts for the Commission. - The Deputy Director shall monitor DBE program requirements. - ▶ The Title VI Coordinator shall ensure that all federally funded consultant contracts administered by the Commission have the appropriate Title VI provisions included. - ▶ The Title VI Coordinator shall review directives and procedures to ensure Title VI compliance. - The Title VI Coordinator shall maintain necessary data and documentation required for completion of the department's Title VI Update Annual Report.
+- ▶ The Regional Planning Commission, in consultation with the Executive Director, is responsible for setting policy and establishing procedures for consultant selection, negotiation, and administration of consultant contracts for the Commission. - ▶ The Deputy Director shall monitor DBE program requirements. - ▶ The Title VI Coordinator shall ensure that all federally funded consultant contracts administered by the Commission have the appropriate Title VI provisions included. - ▶ The Title VI Coordinator shall review directives and procedures to ensure Title VI compliance. - ▶ The Title VI Coordinator shall maintain necessary data and documentation required for completion of the department's Title VI Update Annual Report.